LeoVS09/dynamic-bentoml/README.md

 Extendable Docker image of ML model server.
 Service build for load model server on start, persist it, and start server.

+## Tags

+Image tags of this repository mostly follow images of [BentoML project](https://hub.docker.com/r/bentoml/model-server/tags?page=1&ordering=last_updated).
+If some image from not exists, you can build and push by self, follow development guide.

+* Simple CPU images examples: `latest`, `0.13.1-py38`, `0.13.1-py36`

 ### Why Dynamic BentoML?

 For what need Dynamic BentoML if simple BentoML already exists?